google/uem_poc/README.md

 The application currently renders policies under the `User Application Settings` policy category.
 The work required to render other policy categories is in progress.
 The application can partially render policies under other policy categories.

+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.5.

 ## Pending/Upcoming Tasks
 - Add support for other categories of Policies